 Most umbrella policies start at $1 million in coverage and can go up to $5 million or more, depending on your needs.

-Real-World Scenarios Where Umbrella Coverage Matters
+Real World Scenarios Where Umbrella Coverage Matters

-It is easy to think of umbrella insurance as something only wealthy people need.
+It's easy to think of umbrella insurance as something only wealthy people need.
 But liability claims can happen to anyone, and they add up fast.
 Here are a few situations where umbrella coverage could save you from financial ruin:

 - A serious car accident.
 You cause a multi-vehicle collision that injures several people.
 Medical bills, lost wages, and legal costs quickly surpass your auto liability limits.